 The buyer of a floor limits its price exposure and locks in its profitability.
 The buyer of the floor has a lower limit on the price it will receive for its product, but in exchange will pay a premium for its sales over the term of the contract that is structured as a discount to a designated index.
 The premium (discount) can be paid over time, or in an up-front sum, like with options.

 Need an example of a floor (put option).

+(John or Phillip or other resource)

 COLLARS - Page 5.3 (popup from Sub-Topic 5)